bitmeal/fission/README.md

 ```

 ### init scripts
 Provide init scripts, or directories containing init scripts, to be **`source`d** in your environment as a dictionary under the key `init`.
 The keys/names of your init scripts will be used to determine sourcing order and enable overlay functionality (see below).
 Ordering is based on unicode codepoint order, as implemented by `jq`.
+Working directory while sourcing is either the scripts directory (is script path is given), or the specified directory (if directory is given).
 ```json
 // fission.json [/etc/fission/fission.json]
 {